Welcome to AP Human Geography in Virginia

 - Doug Batson, Reader.
 National Intelligence University

-- Francis Coffey, Table Leader.
+- Frances Coffey, Table Leader.
 Fairfax High School

 - Jeff Dickerson, Reader.
 Spotsylvania County Schools